 3) If hardship is not expected to end during the next 12 months, state the reason(s), detailing why alternative arrangements cannot be made.
 If the excuse is a medical hardship, a doctor's verification must be included with the return of the Affidavit.

-RULE OF COURT 3.
-SEASONAL EXCUSE FROM JURY DUTY
+LOCAL RULE 3.6 SEASONAL EXCUSE FROM JURY DUTY

 During such times of the year, when State Route 4 is closed to vehicular traffic between Markleeville, California, and Bear Valley California, all trial jurors residing within or west of said closure area shall be excused from trial jury duty on the ground that jury service for such person would entail undue hardship.